Top 7 Quiet Exhaust Fans For Your Garage

 With this fan, you can cut on cooling bills.
 It is ready to install and remove excess heat and moisture and will keep the garage cooler and more comfortable year-round.

-The fully thermal enclosed motor is permanently lubricated, which makes it easy to maintain.
+The fully thermal-enclosed motor is permanently lubricated, which makes it easy to maintain.

 The weather-resistant shutters are constructed of durable galvanized steel, making them rust-free and ensuring a long lifespan for the fan.
 They also open and close automatically.

-The small but strong motor runs on standard 120 volt and 2,59 Amps while the r.p.m is 1400 r.p.m and ventilating an area of 3877 CFM.
+The small but strong motor runs on standard 120 volt and 2,59 Amps while the r.p.m is 1400 r.p.m and ventilates an area of 3877 CFM.

 Except for the housing made out of rust-free galvanized steel, this heavy-duty exhaust fan has a limited warranty of 1 year.
 It needs to be hardwired by an electrician during installation.